Build real-time applications that perform reliably and securely, at a global scale. Create an account to get started.

 You should create multiple PubNub API keys (pub/sub keys) for a given application, so that your developers can implement new features and fix bugs while your QA team verifies that the next version is ready for production, all while your customers remain unaffected.
-Use the Admin Portal to add API keys to an existing app and consistently configure their features (such as Presence, Storage, and Mobile Push) as required.
+Use the Admin Portal to add API keys to an existing app and consistently configure their features (such as Presence, Message Persistence, and Mobile Push) as required.

 For example, in your Admin Portal, you might have two PubNub Apps, each with three sets of API keys:

 - QA Keys

 |TheGuideUpdate App||- Development Keys|

 PubNub offers the Monthly Active User (MAU) pricing model, which is based on the number of unique users that connect to PubNub at least once in a calendar month.

 The MAU model is the most suitable when your use case involves users connecting and using services multiple times per month.
 Not only does the MAU model make it easier to estimate costs, as it's based on the number of users or devices that connect in a month, but also provides a simple metric to forecast cost.

 The MAU model is inseparably linked to the User ID parameter that represents a user signing in to one or multiple devices.
 Always set the User ID in the client configuration to uniquely identify the user that connects to PubNub.
 The User ID is reused for every application session and should remain unchanged for the lifetime of the user.